superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 | Crystalwing Drake |         0.385211 | Hoards precious gems and can refract light into powerful beams |
 | Luminoth          |         0.345566 | Emits soothing light patterns to communicate and attract prey  |

-These results look promising at first glance, but we must remember our original goal: finding monsters that are relevant across all attributes simultaneously.
-This is where the limitations of our naive approach become apparent.
-Let's merge the results to see the full picture:
+All the retrieved monsters do possess the wanted attributes.
+At first glance, the naive search results may seem promising.
+But we need to find monsters that possess *all three attributes simultaneously*.
+Let's merge our results to see how well our monsters do at achieving this goal:

 | id                  |   score_look |   score_habitat |   score_behavior |
 |:--------------------|-------------:|----------------:|-----------------:|